polygolf-lang/polygolf/README.md

 These symbolic aliases can also be used in an infix matter: `(+ 2 3)` is the same as (`2 + 3)`.
 Additionaly, the following ops can be used as if they were n-ary: `add`,`mul`,`bit_and`,`bit_or`,`bit_xor`,`text_concat`.
 For example, `(+ 1 2 3 4)` is the same as `(((1 + 2) + 3) + 4)`.

-## Types

-Polygolf is strongly typed, featuring the following types:

-- `Void` - the unit type - this is the return type of statements.
-- `Bool` - boolean.
-- `Int` or `-oo..oo` - integer of unlimited size`, with its subtypes:
-  - `LowerBound..UpperBound` - Where the bounds are inclusive integer literals or "-oo" or "oo".
-- `Text` - unicode string of unlimited length, with its subtypes:
-  - `(Text SomeIntegerType)`, where `SomeIntegerType` is a subtype of `Int` and signifies the type of the text codepoint length, for example `(Text 1..1)` is a text with exactly one codepoint.
-  - `Ascii` - string consisting of ascii characters only.
-  - `(Ascii SomeIntegerType)`, where `SomeIntegerType` is a subtype of `Int` and signifies the type of the text length, for example `(Ascii 1..1)` is a text with exactly one ascii character.
-- `(List MemberType)` - dynamic length, zero indexed sequence of items of type `MemberType`.
-- `(Array MemberType lengthLiteral)` - fixed length, zero indexed sequence of items of type `MemberType`.
-This currently has limited support.
-- `(Table InType OutType)` - partial table / dictionary / map from values of type `InType` to values of type `OutType`.
-- `(Set MemberType)` - set of items of type `MemberType` - note that this currently has zero support on the backend.
-- `(Func InType_1 ...
-InType_n OutType)` - a function type - currently no support on the backend.

-Polygolf has type inference so for example if variable `$a` is `Int`, then Polygolf knows that `(10 + ($a mod 10))` is `10..19`.

 ## Example